tanaga9/uxdiff/README.rst

       If the items of a sequences are iterable, detect similar ones as needed.

-      * Examples of hashable and iterable object
+      * Examples of hashable and iterable object (containing only hashable objects)
            * string

            * bytes

+           * tuple

+           * namedtuple

            * frozenset

-           * tuple (only contains hashable)
+           * frozendict

            * …